CurtisFenner/luafmt/README.md

 A bash script like the following can be used to reformat all `.lua` files in a directory:

      for f in *.lua ; do lua luafmt.lua "$f" > tmp && cat tmp > "$f" ; done

+Scripts which are not syntactically correct may not be formattable.
+The script will output an error and not modify the file.

+# Testing

+Run `lua test.lua` from the project directory to run tests.

+Right now, there are only a couple of tests.